AAT Level 3 apprenticeship Assistant Accountant standard v1.1

 This level of funding opens up a range of options to enable additional training, alongside the Level 3 Diploma in Accounting qualification, to augment the apprentice's on-programme learning.

 The expected length of the Assistant Accountant apprenticeship is 15–18 months, but this is only a guideline and you can extend this to 24 months if you feel it’s appropriate.
 This gives you plenty of flexibility to incorporate other AAT short qualifications to ensure the apprentice has a solid foundation in the basic skills needed.

 Examples of delivery options

 Use of one or a range of AAT qualifications as part of the on-programme learning element of the apprenticeship will provide the opportunity to monitor the apprentice's progress through to assessment completion.

-The below examples demonstrate how you can cover the basics along with the Advanced Diploma in Accounting using a 15, 18 or 24-month delivery options.
+The below examples demonstrate how you can cover the basics along with the Level 3 Diploma in Accounting using a 15, 18 or 24-month delivery options.

-- Start the apprentice off with the Foundation Certificate in Bookkeeping.
+- Start the apprentice off with the Level 2 Certificate in Bookkeeping.
 This will provide the fundamental bookkeeping and double-entry bookkeeping skills needed.
-Once completed, move them on to the Advanced Diploma in Accounting.
+Once completed, move them on to the Level 3 Diploma in Accounting.

-- The units from the advanced diploma can be used towards the on-programme learning and help to monitor the apprentice's progress whilst preparing them for the End Point Assessment (EPA).
+- The units from the Level 3 diploma can be used towards the on-programme learning and help to monitor the apprentice's progress whilst preparing them for the End Point Assessment (EPA).

 18-month or 24-month delivery

-- Start with the Level 1 Award in Bookkeeping, progressing to the Foundation Award in Accounting Software.
-These two qualifications will provide a solid foundation for the apprentice to then move on to the Advanced Diploma in Accounting.
+- Start with the Level 1 Award in Bookkeeping, progressing to the Level 2 Certificate in Bookkeeping.
+These two qualifications will provide a solid foundation for the apprentice to then move on to the Level 3 Diploma in Accounting.